 On a side note, I'm also working on my GMAT's to enter grad-school in 2017 so I am constantly sharpening my knowledge.
 I hope that through this medium, I can continue to help people realize their dreams.

-The Art Institute of California-San Francisco - BS, Media Arts And Science
+Undergraduate Degree: The Art Institute of California-San Francisco - Bachelor of Science, Media Arts And Science

 GRE Verbal: 154